-This study found that Community Support (X2) significantly affects Business Success (Y) in business actors throughout East Java.
+This study found that Community Support (X2) has a significant effect on Business Success (Y) in business actors throughout East Java.
 The better the Community Support (X2), the Higher the Business Success (Y) for business actors throughout East Java.
 Similarly, vice versa, the worse the Community Support (X2), the worse the Business Success (Y) for business actors throughout East Java.
-The results of this study also show that Community Support (X2) is in the good category, and Business Success (Y) in business actors in East Java is also in the good category.
+The results of this study also show that Community Support (X2) is in the good category, as well as Business Success (Y) in business actors in East Java is also in the good category.

-The active involvement of MSME actors characterizes Good Community Support (X2).
+Good Community Support (X2) is characterized by the active involvement of MSME actors in the community.
 MSME actors are actively involved in various activities held by the MSME community.
 The MSME community also often holds activities that are relevant to the business development of MSME actors.
-In addition, the MSME community provides significant support for business development and helps overcome business challenges.
-Joining the MSME community can expand business networks with other business actors (Alwifi et al., 2019; Terziev, 2019; Voronkova et al., 2019).
+In addition, the MSME community provides significant support for business development and helps in overcoming challenges faced in business.
+Joining the MSME community can expand business networks with other business actors(Al-kwifi et al., 2019; Terziev, 2019; Voronkova et al., 2019).
 Connections built through the MSME community provide better business opportunities.
-Through the MSME community, business actors get access to essential resources, such as training or information.
+Through the MSME community, business actors get access to important resources, such as training or information.
 The MSME community helps business actors have strong solidarity between their members.
-The collaborative activities of MSME actors encourage the growth of their members' businesses and provide opportunities for collaboration with other business actors.
-The MSME community's support can increase the business profits of its members over time.
-Customer satisfaction levels also increase, and positive feedback regarding the product or service is provided (Guo & Zou, 2019; Petyukova & Railyan, 2019; Seyb et al., 2019).
+Collaborative activities of MSME actors encourage the growth of their members' businesses, and help opportunities to collaborate with other business actors.
+The support from the MSME community is able to increase the business profits of its members over time.
+Customer satisfaction levels also increase, and provide positive feedback regarding the product or service (Guo & Zou, 2019; Petyukova & Railyan, 2019; Seyb et al., 2019).